yangong23/VSEnetworksIR/README.md

 ```
 python evaluation.py
 ```
 Get the results on the screen printing.
+This repeats the work of VSE++, SCAN, and VSRN.

 #### 2 Evaluating the network for retrieving all 5 descriptions to the image query
 * For VSE++: